Akshay5623/devops_eng114/README.md

 - Save the nano file
 - `sudo chmod 400 eng114.pem`
 ```
-If you have to use a different .pem file as your pem key broke the create a new pem key on AWS and then follow from `cd ~/.ssh` to sudo chmod command and use the right file name
+If you have to use a different .pem file as your pem key broke the create a new pem key on AWS and then follow from `cd ~/.ssh` to sudo chmod command and use the right file name.
+You will also need to change the key at the end of the aws group in the hosts file to the right name.
 ```
 - `ssh-keygen -t rsa`
 - Call it `eng114`